fdoperezi/OSI-Samples-PI-System/piwebapi_samples/Data_Analysis/README.md

 ### Problem Statement
 Our objective here is to predict the total time taken by each of the unit in the building to reach the setpoint so that building management systems can turn on the units as close as possible to 7 AM.

-In our earlier example, if we had predicted earlier (to some degree of accuracy) that the unit A takes an hour to reach the set point, we would have turned it on by 6 AM instead of 5 AM which would have resulted us in saving that extra hour of wasted energy.
+In our earlier example, if we had predicted earlier (to some degree of accuracy) that the Unit A takes an hour to reach the set point, we would have turned it on by 6 AM instead of 5 AM which would have resulted us in saving that extra hour of wasted energy.

-We will be utilizing the data that we have and do some basic data analysis and predictive machine learning using jupyter notebook in order to predict the cooling time for different units.
+We will be utilizing the data that we have and do some basic data analysis and predictive machine learning using Jupyter Notebook in order to predict the cooling time for different units.

 ### Data Overview
 In this sample, we are denoting these control systems as two different `VAVCO` units which are represented as AF Elements.
 Each of these elements have different attributes which mimic an actual cooling unit such as `% cooling` and `Set Point Offset`.